Christian Life (Essay 2)

 What did Jesus Actually Mean?

-We are dealing with what Norman Perrin (1976) describes as a tensive symbol, whose set of meanings can be neither exhausted nor adequately expressed by any one referent.
+We are dealing with what Norman Perrin (1976) describes as a tensive symbol, whose set of meanings can neither be exhausted nor adequately expressed by any one referent.
 This is a complex multi-faceted phenomenon, what N.T Wright (1996) calls a grand narrative, although he confines the narrative to the biblical themes of exile and restoration (of Israel).
 The tendency to short-circuit this foundational meaning - of broad scope and complex significance - has bedevilled scholarship for several centuries and is now evoking a greater thoroughness and transparency as we seek to discern the authentic truth(s) of our Christian faith.

 The actual historical meaning is further jeopardized by the language we popularly use.
 In English the word, Kingdom is masculine, while the Gospels written in Greek use the word Basileia which is feminine.
 Scholars assume that Jesus spoke Greek and would probably have used it in debate with Scribes and other intellectuals of the day.
 However, his home language was one or other version of Aramaic, the language he would have used in his ministerial discourses especially among his followers.
 In Aramaic, a likely translation is that of Malkuta which is feminine, and in the corresponding Hebrew, Kindom is rendered as Mamlaka which is also feminine.